Skip to content

 We now focus on the outer characteristics of recurrent, transient and ergodic state, the limit of \(p_{jj}(n)\).

 The following theorem has considered the influence of period.
-If a positive recurrent state has a period, it might not have the limit of \(p_{jj}(n)\), but just a convergent subsequence.
-So a more general statement of the following (i) and (ii) is
+If a positive recurrent state has a period, it might not have the limit of \(p_{jj}(n)\) (this is actually the limit distribution item we will talk about in the next part), but just a convergent subsequence.
+So a more general statement of the following Theorem for limit of passage probability of three states (i) and (ii) considering period is

 \[ \limsup_{n\rightarrow\infty}p_{jj}(n)>0 \]